acurat/react-native-geolocation-monitor/README.md

 ### checkPermission()

-Checks and returns a `true` if location permissions have been granted by the user.
+Checks and returns `true` if location permissions have been granted by the user.
 Else `false` is returned.

 ```js
 RNGeofence.checkPermission().then(result => console.info(result));